j-fife/clintegrate/README.md

-We present a framework that integrates patient-level information (Polygenic Risk Scores, Family History, Sex, etc.), monogenic variant-level features (CADD, Allele Frequency, GERP, CpG Context, phyloP, etc.) and protein regional information to create an overall measurement of risk.
+We present a framework that integrates patient-level information (Polygenic Risk Scores, Family History, Sex, etc.), monogenic variant-level features (CADD, Allele Frequency, GERP, CpG Context, phyloP, etc.) and protein regional information to create a comprehensive measure of risk.
 With growing availability of population-level sequencing efforts and diagnostic data, we aim to continually expand this model to include additioanl phenotypes and risk factors (genetic and non-genetic).